-We have regulatory powers to grant financial reporting exemptions and vary financial reporting public accountability designations.
+We have regulatory powers to grant financial reporting exemptions and vary public accountability designations.

-We use these powers to support the purposes of the Financial Markets Conduct Act 2013 (FMC Act).
-Our aim is to find a balance between ensuring the provision of appropriate financial information for those who need it and, minimising undue costs for those providing it.
+Our aim is to find a balance between ensuring businesses provide appropriate financial information for those who need it and minimising costs for those providing it.

 Below is an overview of our key policies.